 - (A) In all areas of special flood hazards the following standards are required: - (1) Anchoring. - (a) All new construction and substantial improvements shall be adequately anchored to prevent flotation, collapse or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy. - (b) All manufactured homes shall meet the anchoring standards of Section 22.17.420. - (2) Construction materials and methods.
 All new construction and substantial improvement shall be constructed: - (a) With flood resistant materials as specified in FEMA Technical Bulletin TB 2-93, and utility equipment resistant to flood damage; - (b) Using methods and practices that minimize flood damage; - (c) With electrical, heating, ventilation, plumbing and air conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding; and - (d) Within Zones AH or AO, so that there are adequate drainage paths around structures on slopes to guide flood waters around and away from proposed structures. - (3) Elevation and flood-proofing.
-(See Section 22.17.100 definitions for "basement," "lowest floor," "new construction," "substantial damage" and "substantial improvement".) - (a) Residential construction, new or substantial improvement, shall have the lowest floor, including basement: - (i) In an AO zone, elevated to a height above the highest adjacent grade of not less than the depth number specified in feet (mm) on the FIRM plus one (1) foot (305mm), or not less than three (3) feet (915 mm) if a depth number is not specified.elevated above the highest adjacent grade to a height equal to or exceeding the depth number specified in feet on the FIRM, or elevated at least two (2) feet above the highest adjacent grade if no depth number is specified.
-In the AO zones without velocity the lowest floor be elevated above the highest adjacent grade to a height exceeding the depth number specified in feet on the FIRM by at least two (2) feet, or elevated at least four (4) feet above the highest adjacent grade if no depth number is specified.
+(See Section 22.17.100 definitions for "basement," "lowest floor," "new construction," "substantial damage" and "substantial improvement".) - (a) Residential construction, new or substantial improvement, shall have the lowest floor, including basement: - (i) In an AO zone, elevated to a height above the highest adjacent grade of not less than the depth number specified in feet (mm) on the FIRM plus one (1) foot (305mm), or not less than three (3) feet (915 mm) if a depth number is not specified. - (ii) In all other Zones, elevated at least one (1) foot above the base flood elevation, as determined by the County.